DC's new Superman comes out as bisexual

-NEW YORK — DC Comics made history Monday, National Coming Out Day, with a big announcement about one of the world’s most famous superheroes.
+NEW YORK CITY (WPIX) — DC Comics made history on Monday, National Coming Out Day, with a big announcement about one of the world’s most famous superheroes.

 According to an Instagram post from Tom Taylor, the current writer of DC’s newest Superman comic series, “Superman: Son of Kal-El,” the newest Superman is coming out as bisexual in the latest issue, No. 5.

-The series’ current “Man of Steel” is 17-year-old Jon Kent, the song of Clark Kent, the original Superman, and Lois Lane.
+The series’ current “Man of Steel” is 17-year-old Jon Kent, the son of Clark Kent, the original Superman, and Lois Lane.

 “Today, our #Superman, the strongest superhero on the planet, comes out as bisexual,” Taylor captioned the post, adding a Pride flag emoji.

-Jon Kent took on the role of Superman from his father in the new comics, according to IGN.
+Jon Kent is taking over the role of Superman from his famous father in the new comics as Clark’s powers have begun to fade.

-Taylor posted the news with an illustration of Jon Kent sharing a first kiss with comic character Jay Nakamura, a hacker and activist who, according to IGN, idolizes Kent’s mother, Lois Lane.
+Taylor posted the news with an illustration of Jon Kent sharing a first kiss with comic character Jay Nakamura, a hacker and activist who idolizes Kent’s mother, Lois Lane.

-The big news comes months after famous another famous DC Comics character came out.
+The big news comes months after another famous DC Comics character came out.

 In the No. 6 issue of the series “Batman: Urban Legends,” Tim Drake, better known as Batman’s longtime sidekick Robin, also came out as bisexual.